gravitational/teleport/docs/3.1/admin-guide.md

     clusters are running version 2.6+.
 If one of the trusted clusters is running an older version of Teleport the trust/connection to that cluster will be lost.

+!!! warning "CA Pinning Warning"
+    If you are using [CA Pinning](#untrusted-auth-servers) when adding new nodes, the CA pin will changes after the rotation.

 ## Ansible Integration